pckothapally/Dust-Away-Rentals-Marketing-Project/README.md

 **📢 Let's Connect!**

-If you’re interested in viewing the full report or discussing the project, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/poorna-chandrika-kothapally/) or send a message.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/poorna-chandrika-kothapally/) or send a message.

 ---